ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 - the position, order, and layout of members in a `struct`; and,
 - the argument types and return type of a function.

 Of course, because C++ [consumes the entire C standard library into itself nearly wholesale with very little modifications](http://eel.is/c++draft/library.c), C's ABI problems become C++'s ABI problems.
-In fact, because C undergirds **way** too much software, it's effectively everyone's problem what C decides to do with itself.
+In fact, because C undergirds **way** too much software, it is effectively everyone's problem what C decides to do with itself.
 How exactly can ABI manifest in C?
 Well, let's give a quick example: